yyalexlee/AAI/README.md

 # AAI

-This repository is for the development of the advanced climate prediction system utilizing Neural Networks and XAI in association with the project AAI.
+This repository is for the development of the advanced climate prediction system utilizing Neural Networks and XAI in association with the team AAI's Asian Pacific project.